sophiaecl/Climate-Analysis-Project/README.md

 ## Usage

-1. Place your raw data files in the `data/raw/` directory
-2. Run the main analysis script:
+1. Run the main analysis script:
 ```bash
 python main.py
 ```

-3. Find the processed results in the `data/processed/` directory
+2. Find the processed results in the `data/processed/` directory
+3. Find the visualization results in the `output/` directory

 ## Contributing
 1. Fork the repository